Lloyd leads from front for Glam at Derby

 "The way our bowlers went about things, especially after they were 200-odd (276) for two, to get them all out for 368 was a real good effort from the group.

-"I feel good, though it was frustrating I didn't carry on, I thought we batted well and put ourselves in a good situation.
+"I feel good, though it was frustrating I didn't carry on.
+I thought we batted well and put ourselves in a good situation.

 "The way I play, if it does come off it sets the tone and can put the opposition on the back foot, and the way Andrew batted was really good although it was disappointing the way he was out.